 Find out how travel insurance can help with travel plans during the Coronavirus outbreak and what cover you’ll need for any future trips you have planned.

 This guide gives you the latest information we have about travel insurance and Coronavirus to help you make your own choice, but it’s not advice.

-For all holidays, look out for cover for cancellation, travel disruption, medical treatment and scheduled airline failure.
+Even then, Coronavirus – now classed as a pandemic – could still be considered a ‘known event’ by your insurer.
 Each insurer treats pandemics differently.
 And some consider them a circumstance or event you could have known about before you bought insurance.
 That means, they might not cover you if anything happens because of Coronavirus.

 Get in touch with your tour operator or travel agent first.
 Your holiday should be either ATOL or ABTA protected, and they should be your first port of call for recovering money for things like cancelled accommodation, flights or excursions.
 Any costs that aren’t covered by them, might be covered by your travel insurance.

 They’ll probably be receiving more requests than normal though, and so will be dealing with the most urgent first, so you’ll have to wait a bit longer than usual.